brittandeyoung/ckia/SECURITY.md

 software.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by emailing the Atomist security team at:
+Report security vulnerabilities by emailing the team at:

     security@ckia.dev